 Through meditating I came out of my constant state of anxiety, allowing me to feel calmer, more in tune with myself, and more aware of my thought patterns.

 Affirmations helped condition my own mind in the opposite direction than it was before.
 I used to believe that I was too lazy to work out, that I couldn’t take any pleasure from exercising, that I am a sweet tooth, that being bigger is who I am, etc..
 All these beliefs made me exactly that.
 So, my daily affirmations helped me tear down those beliefs and create new ones.

 Something bigger than me

-Along this journey, I also realised that what I was hoping for was not a specific body type or anything that was only centred on my physical body.
+Along this journey, I also realized that what I was hoping for was not a specific body type or anything that was only centred on my physical body.
 Everything started to interconnect in my mind creating a bigger picture.

 I decided that I was going to become a better version of myself as that is the most important thing I can also do for others, for the world.

 I don’t know just how well I will be able to explain this but I will try my best…

-If each one of us works on ourselves, on our physical health, our minds, our behaviours, our attitudes, if each one of us become the best version of ourselves, we will be on the path of improving the world, humanity, everything.
+If each one of us works on ourselves, on our physical health, our minds, our behaviors, our attitudes, if each one of us become the best version of ourselves, we will be on the path of improving the world, humanity, everything.

 This is getting deep, but for me thinking this way really worked.
 To better the world we all just need to better ourselves, right?